DUNROAMIN' STRAY AND RESCUE

 In May, 2006, she founded this website.
 Her daughter has Cerebral Palsy and therefore can't speak.
 However, her daughter wanted to be a voice for the many animals who have no voice of their own, and as a result this website was born.
 This lady and her daughter strongly believe in helping stray animals in our communities.
 They have been exceptionally strong advocates for awareness, education and action in making sure that animals are treated humanely and with compassion.
 This website was created by them to help raise awareness and educate people on the plight of stray, injured, sick, abandoned, neglected and/or abused animals everywhere.

-This website reports on the activities and rescue efforts of the veterinarians, vet techs and volunteers and showcases each patient - their health issues, treatment, recovery and subsequent adoption into a loving home.
-This site and the care of the animals have all been made possible by the work of volunteers - veterinarians, vet techs, rescuers, fundraisers, animal care workers, cat cuddlers, behavioural trainers, litter box scoopers, animal pick-up and delivery drivers, food donors, litter donors and many, many others.
+Our website reports on the activities and rescue efforts of our board members, staff, volunteers, vet techs and veterinarians and showcases each patient - their health issues, treatment, recovery and subsequent adoption into a loving home.
+This site and the care of the animals have all been made possible by the work of volunteers - rescuers, fundraisers, animal care workers, cat cuddlers, behavioural trainers, litter box scoopers, animal pick-up and delivery drivers, food donors, litter donors and many, many others.

-DunRoamin' has a Board of Directors which is currently comprised of fourteen members.
+DunRoamin' has a Board of Directors which is currently comprised of five members.
 Our mandate is to help those animals who may otherwise slip through the cracks of our current shelter system.
-In order to raise the funds required to do this, many people build/make/knit/sew/donate items for us to sell, and we participate in such events as the Hartland Trade Show, Woodstock Old Home Week, Woodstock Dooryard Arts Festival, local farm markets, Canada Day, flea markets and craft shows.
+In order to raise the funds required to do this, many people build/make/knit/sew/donate items for us to sell, and we participate in such events as the local farm markets, Canada Day, flea markets and craft shows, fund-raising breakfasts, barbeques, and on-line Facebook auctions, to mention only a few.
 We also hold our own events such as turkey suppers, adoption fairs, dances, walk-a-thons, bake sales and yard sales.
 Kind supporters also help our strays in many other ways such as selling raffle tickets and by holding their own fundraisers in their communities.
 We are fortunate to have many schools, businesses and youth groups such as Girl Guides and Boy Scouts who raise money to support our strays.
 We also are grateful to the many local businesses who continue to support us in so many ways.

 DunRoamin' focuses on three main aspects:

-Rescue - helping those strays in need who are injured, neglected, sick, etc and have no one to care for them, and assisting those too sick, too injured or too young to survive in a normal shelter setting;
+Rescue - helping those strays in need who are injured, neglected, sick, etc and have no one to care for them.
+We also assist those too sick, too injured or too young to survive in a normal shelter setting;

-We hope you will join our founders, staff, supporters and volunteers in their efforts to make this world a better place.
+We hope you will join our founders, staff, supporters and volunteers in their efforts to make this world a better place for our four-footed friends.